-Senior business development managers Adam Sargent adam.sargent@gettingthedealthrough.com
+Senior business development managers

+Adam Sargent

+adam.sargent@gettingthedealthrough.com

-Dan White dan.white@gettingthedealthrough.com
+Dan White

+dan.white@gettingthedealthrough.com

+Published by

-Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3780 4147 Fax: +44 20 7229 6910
+Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3780 4147

+Fax: +44 20 7229 6910

-© Law Business Research Ltd 2018 No photocopying without a CLA licence.
-First published 2000 Nineteenth edition ISBN 978-1-78915-076-6 The information provided in this publication is general and may not apply in a specific situation.
+The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-The information provided was verified between April and May 2018.
+The information provided was verified between March and May 2019.
 Be advised that this is a developing area.